SubjectDeltaV/Tavern-Room-Keys/README.md

 -To install, add the ESP to your load order as with any other mod -This mods works by adding & removing keys to the room rental script -There are also changes to NPC pacakges, and a few items have been added to the Inns

+RELEASE PAGE
+Check out the release Page for this mod on the Nexus: